mwkorver/s3maptiler/README.md

 You can use any WMS service, but it is most performant when useed in conjunction with a WMS running in the same AWS region.
 S3maptiler is a node app that can be run on EC2, Amazon Beanstalk, and if containerized on ECS.

-## OGC WMS

-Open Geospatial Consortium (OGC)
-The OGC (Open Geospatial Consortium) is an international non-profit organization committed to making quality open standards for the global geospatial community.
+The Open Geospatial Consortium (OGC) is an international non-profit organization committed to making quality open standards for the global geospatial community.
 Read more about WMS here

   > http://www.opengeospatial.org/standards/wms